charnugagoo/WebCrawler/README.md

 A list of special features beyond the basic requirements:

-1. The program parses <base> elements.
+1. The program parses "base" elements.

    It will get the base URL and use it for all relative URLs contained within a document.
    It solves the issues of "the ambiguity of URLs".